 “It’s stopped being fun, Doctor”

-Thanks to audios, books, and even minisodes, Tegan Jovanka’s ultimate fate is multiple choice
+Thanks to audios, books, and even minisodes, Tegan Jovanka’s next steps are multiple choice

-What happens next for Tegan Jovanka is a matter of some debate.
-It’s not uncommon for the wider world of Doctor Who books and audios to not entirely line up with each other.
+The further adventures of Tegan Jovanka are a matter of some debate, and it’s not uncommon for the wider world of Doctor Who books and audios to not entirely line up with each other.
 But even by those standards Tegan’s fate is distinctly ‘multiple choice,’ though mostly reflecting the tradition of traumatising Tegan as much as possible.
 In the Big Finish audio drama ‘The Gathering,’ she’s CEO of a company that supplies animal feed, but has an inoperable brain tumour caused by her travels in space and time, and has less than a year to live.

 The short story ‘Good Companions,’ meanwhile, claims that she settled down in Cambridge with her husband William, battling mental health issues that were caused by post traumatic stress from her travels, and various therapists force her to write off her time with the Doctor as “delusions.”
 Although, in both possible futures, she meets up with the Doctor to save the world one last time.